Healthy forests: the heart of the wild Northwest

 - Works with state and federal agencies, elected officials, local residents and other organizations to push for state and regional policies on wildfire that support forest resilience and community preparedness.

-- Keeps watch over state and federal public forests and grasslands and objects or appeals risky projects through our National Forest Watch.
+- Keeps watch over state and federal public forests and grasslands and objects or appeals risky projects through our Forest Watch effort.

 - Advocates for managing federal and state forests for ecological resilience, not purely short term gain.